x-aether-x/i-love-winter/README.md

-- 👋 Hi, I’m @i-love-winter
+- 👋 Hi, I’m @x-aether-x
-- 👀 I’m currently interested in machine learning and a variety of coding languages
+- 👀 I’m currently interested in machine learning and osdev
 - 🌱 I’m currently learning machine learning and bashing my head against the keyboard when my code doesn't work
 - 💞️ I’m open for any collaboration options if you want!
 - 📫 How to reach me: imatoaster65@gmail.com